Visitors interacting with an exhibit.

 Visual cues for easier wayfinding

-Smooth navigation between guide stops
+Navigation between stops

 Accessible audio player UI